Islam has laid down some universal fundamental rights for humanity as a whole, which are to be observed and respected under all circumstances.

 Another hadith states:

-“When a person tells a lie, the bad odor that emanates from it keeps the angels one mile away.”
+“When a person tells a lie, the bad odor that emanates from

 Following things should be borne in mind to avoid falsehood.